secundant/neodx/libs/svg/README.md

 Try better way to build your icons 👈

-Sprite is mostly effective way how to work with your svg icons, but for some reason developers (vision from react world) prefer mostly bloated and ineffective - "compile" svg to react component with inlined svg content.
+Sprite is mostly effective way to work with your svg icons, but for some reason developers (vision from react world) prefer mostly bloated and ineffective - "compile" svg to react component with inlined svg content.

-Of course, we can use some external tools like https://svgsprit.es/ or some npm libraries, but it's worst (if you know some alternatives - let me know, I'll add links), developers needs DX.
+Of course, we can use some external tools like https://svgsprit.es/ or some npm libraries, but that's not serious (if you know any alternatives - let me know, I'll add links), developers need DX.

-It's ridiculous, but incredibly popular way, but we haven't any other solutions withs same DX.
+A ridiculous, but incredibly popular way, we don't have other solutions withs the same DX.

-Just think about it a bit, you need to "compile" svg, to inline your secondary static content into JSX, to give additional source code, extra bundle time, extra bundle size, user's browser will parse and evaluate your **static svg** as JS code, you never will be able to cache it, WOOF, etc., etc.
+Just think about it a little, you need to "compile" svg, to embed your secondary static content in JSX and get a lot of unwanted issues: additional source code, extra build time, extra bundle size, the user's browser will parse and evaluate your **static svg** as JS code, you can never cache it, WOOF, etc., etc.

-And yes, developers continue to use this insanity because even an incredibly inefficient setup with good DX better than super-efficient, but unusable setup with half-manual generators.
+And yes, developers keep using this insanity because even an incredibly inefficient solution with a good DX is better than super efficient but unusable setup with semi-manual generators.

 That's why we're here! 🥳